Tarsiciosh/EssentialFeed/NOTES.md

 - select the archive and press Distribute App -> App Store Connect -> Upload
 - Automatically manage signing, check the profile, the team -> Upload
 - App "EssentialApp" successfully uploaded
-- go to the web and Provide Export Comliance Information -> No (no encryption) -> Start Internal Testing
+- go to the web and Provide Export Compliance Information -> No (no encryption) -> Start Internal Testing
 - set the automatic delivery with github actions
 - go the github site .github folder -> deploy > ExportOptions.plist, certificate.p12.gpd and
 - profile.mobileprovition.gpg (encrypted with GPG)